microsoft/BotFramework-WebChat/SPEECH.md

 Text-to-speech requires:

 - [Web Audio API support](https://caniuse.com/#feat=audio-api) in browser
-   - All modern browsers, excludes Internet Explorer 11
+   - All modern browsers, excluding Internet Explorer 11

-#### Special considerations for Safari

-> This includes both Safari on Mac OS and iOS.
+#### Special considerations for Safari on Mac OS and iOS

-To play an audio clip, Safari requires additional permission granted implicitly by the user.
+To play an audio clip, Safari requires additional permission granted *implicitly* by the user.
 The user would need to perform an interaction (click/tap/type) before any audio clips can be played.

 Web Chat will play a very short and silent audio clip when the user tap on the send button.
 This will enable Web Chat to play any audio clip during the browser session.
 If you customize Web Chat to perform any text-to-speech operations before any user gestures, Web Chat will be blocked by Safari.